Stare up at the full-dome screen with a drink in your hand.

-Every Friday evening through February and March, once the planetarium's usual working day is done, adults can have fun in its impressive space.
+Every Friday evening through November, once the planetarium's usual working day is done, adults can have some after-hours fun in its impressive space.
 That means sitting in the reclining chairs, looking up at the 16-metre domed ceiling, listening to the 7.1 surround sound system and soaking in the best the full-dome video projection system has to offer.

 Reopening after lockdown, the Planetarium's November Friday night program will be peering at the stars during the 7.30pm session, thanks to a full-dome film called Starlight.
 Then, at 9pm, Particle/Wave will serve up a multimedia exploration of gravitational waves.